-- was produced externally, there must be a notice at the bottom of the page crediting the original producer and noting how and when permission was granted.
+- For each re publication on a website (e.g., Google Sites, WeVideo, etc.) of a graphic or a text file that was produced externally, there must be a notice at the bottom of the page crediting the original producer and noting how and when permission was granted.
 If possible, the notice should also include the web address of the original source. - The absence of a copyright notice may not be interpreted as permission to copy the materials.
 Only the copyright owner may provide the permission.
-The manager of the website displaying the material may not be considered a source of permission. - The "fair use" rules governing student reports in classrooms are less stringent and permit limited use of graphics and text.
+The manager of the website displaying the material may not be considered a source of permission. - The "fair use" rules governing student reports in elassrooms are less stringent and permit limited use of graphics and text.